GGLAB-KU/gglab-ku.github.io/_members/phd_muge.md

         34450 İstanbul, Türkiye
 ---

-I work on programming abstractions for replicated data.
+I work on reasoning in LLMs.
-Currently, I'm the main contributor to [ConSysT](https://consyst-project.github.io/){: target="_blank" },
-an object-oriented language for mixed consistency with replicated objects.
+Currently, I'm working on the developmental stages of logical reasoning in LLMs.
-My research interests include concurrency, mixed consistency protocols, and type systems.
+My research interests include social reasoning in AI, human-AI interaction and explainable AI.